 - Barcombe CE Primary School recognises that some learners are more vulnerable online due to a range of factors.
-This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - Barcombe CE Primary School will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable learners. - When implementing an appropriate online safety policy and curriculum Barcombe CE Primary School will seek input from specialist staff as appropriate, including the SENCO, Child in Care Designated Teacher.
+This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - Barcombe CE Primary School will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable learners. - When implementing an appropriate Online Safety Policy and curriculum, Barcombe CE Primary School will seek input from specialist staff as appropriate, including the SENCO, and LAC Designated Teacher.